Macchina-CLI/macchina/README.md

 No one wants a slow fetcher, and Macchina's main goal is to provide you with handy features while keeping performance a priority.

 # Changelog <a name="change"></a>
-The most recent commits have focused primarily on supporting BSD systems, Macchina previously panicks at almost every step on a BSD system, because it obtained machine information through files that might not exist on non-Linux systems.
+The most recent commits have focused primarily on supporting __NetBSD__, Macchina previously panics at almost every step on a BSD system, because it obtained machine information through files that might not exist on non-Linux systems.
 Although the coming pushes to the repository might not be efficient, I will always work to keep Macchina under the 50ms threshold!

-- Read distribution name through `lsb_release` instead of reading the contents of `/etc/os-release`
-- Uppercase first letter of the terminal instance name and desktop environment
+Macchina will no longer read from different files to fetch your system information, it will soon start using `sysctl` as much as possible to keep the code _clean_ and _uniform_, and will allow the program to work on many different platforms other than Linux.

+The thought of bringing Macchina to more than one system seems bigger than me, but thanks to help of NetBSD package maintainer __voidpin__, I'm working towards that goal!

+- Added Cargo.lock as per the request of __voidpin__, and removed it `.gitignore`
+- Added kernel.rs: responsible for extracting information about the kernel
+- Kernel information now includes the kernel name `kernel.ostype / kern.ostype`, and both `kernel.ostype / kern.ostype` and `kernel.kernel.osrelease / kern.osrelease` are read through the `sysctl' interface.

 ---